Mammoth Cave National Park is located in the central part of Kentucky. The park covers an area of 82.55 square miles (213.8 sq km).

 The Green River and the tributary Nolin River traverse across the park and add to the picturesque landscape that is above ground over the cave.

-The cave is home to a series of bat species which include big brown bat, eastern pipistrelle bat, eastern small-footed bat, gray bat, Indiana bat, and the little brown bat.
-There are estimated to be over 10 million bats living amongst the cave.
+The cave is home to a series of bat species which include the big brown bat, eastern pipistrelle bat, eastern small-footed bat, gray bat, Indiana bat, and the little brown bat.
+There are estimated to be over 10 million bats living in the cave.

-Wildlife above the cave include species like deer, coyote, beaver, raccoon, opossum, red fox, and woodchuck.
+Wildlife above the cave includes species like deer, coyote, beaver, raccoon, opossum, red fox, and woodchuck.
 Wild turkey and owls are some of the popular bird species.